AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/data-stores.md

    Or

-   (Optional) If you want to change the data structure used by this data store to an entirely new data structure, see [Set up the data structure](#setting) in this article.
+   (Optional) If you want to change the data structure used by this data store to an entirely new data structure, see [Set up the data structure](#set-up-the-data-structure) in this article.

 1. (Optional) Change the size of the data store by entering the new size into the **Data storage size in MB** field.
 1. Click **Save**.

-### Edit the contents of a data store
+### Edit the contents of a data store {#edit-the-contents-of-a-data-store}

 1. Click the **Data Store** icon ![](assets/data-store-icon.png) in the left navigation panel to open the Data Store area.
 1. Click **Browse** ![](assets/browse-data-store.png) next to the data store that you want to edit.